marcobarilari/NARPS_CPPL/README.md

 ## Running the analysis

-See further down for more info about docker and containers
+See further down for more info about docker and containers.

 You can specify to the container where your code and data are when you call it.
 - the folder that will be mapped onto `code` must contain this repository